vasudha03/hello_world/README.md

-# hello_world
+# Hello_world
-This is the first app repository
+This is first repository.
-Hello,
+In other words
-Using Commit command
+> pardon my french